paszu/3DSRepo/Part-5-(arm9loaderhax).md

 ##### Section I - Preparatory work

+1. Copy `SecureInfo_A_emergency`, `movable_emergency.sed`, `title_emergency.db`, and `ticket_emergency.db` from the root of your SD card to a safe location on your computer and back them up to multiple locations (such as online file storage); they do not replace NAND backups, but in the event of lost backups could save you from total data loss (after further research and development is completed)
+2. Delete `SecureInfo_A_emergency`, `movable_emergency.sed`, `title_emergency.db`, and `ticket_emergency.db` from the root of your SD card
 2. Delete the `EmuNAND9` folder from the root of your SD card if you have one
 3. Copy the `a9lh` folder from `data_input.zip` to the root of your SD Card
 3. Copy and merge the `a9lh` folder from `payload_input.zip` to the root of your SD Card